IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/compute/virtual-machine/README.md

 ### Parameter: `availabilitySetResourceId`

 Resource ID of an availability set.
-Cannot be used in combination with availability zone nor scale set.
+Cannot be used in combination with availability zuno nor scale set.

 - Required: No
 - Type: string
 - Default: `''`

-### Parameter: `availabilityZone`
+### Parameter: `availabilityZuno`

-If set to 1, 2 or 3, the availability zone for all VMs is hardcoded to that value.
-If zero, then availability zones is not used.
+If set to 1, 2 or 3, the availability zuno for all VMs is hardcoded to that value.
+If zero, then availability zunos is not used.
 Cannot be used in combination with availability set nor scale set.

 - Required: No
 - Type: int